Akuli/python-tutorial/basics/editor-setup.md

 If you aren't sure about which editor you should use, I recommend Porcupine.
-It's a simple editor I wrote in Python; it lets you edit files and it doesn't have too many other featues.
+It's a simple editor I wrote in Python; it lets you edit files and it doesn't have too many other features.
 [Install it with these instructions](https://github.com/Akuli/porcupine/#installing-porcupine), and then [learn to use it by writing the classic Hello World program](https://github.com/Akuli/porcupine/wiki/First-Program).
 Then